gsueur/rdata_docs_en/services.rst

 WFS Service
 -----------
 The WFS Service allows you to retrieve the raw data as it is recorded in the database.
-It is a download service, even if this download (the action of retrieving the data) is not necessarily full, as one can only download a part of the territory, mainly for the biggest datasets.
+It is a download service, even if this download (the action of retrieving the data) is not necessarily full, as one can only download a part of the territory, which is mainly convenient for the biggest datasets.
 It is accessible from the URL : https://download.data.grandlyon.com/wfs/[name_of_the_service]